jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

     class="chord row"
 %}

-The D major shape tends to sound weaker and thinner than the other shapes, because the lowest root note that can be reached is on the 4th string.
+The D major shape tends to sound weaker and thinner than the other chord shapes, because the lowest reachable root note is on the 4th string.
 It's a good effort,
-but it's never going to "boom" like a chord with a root on the 5th or 6th string.
+but it's never going to "boom" like a chord with a root on the 5th or 6th strings.
 So the D major shape is often not a chord we want to "land" on or stay on.
-But,
-since it's the only chord shape with a 4th string root, it's often conveniently placed to transition between other chords.
+But since it's the only chord shape with a 4th-string root, it's often in a convenient place for transitioning between other chords.

 The conventional grip for this shape is `xx1243`, but in practice this grip is rarely comfortable,